reivelrei/reivelrei/README.md

 # Hey, I'm Marco! 👋

-Welcome to my GitHub profile!

-**My focus lies in the full lifecycle of data science, from analysis to deployment, and I love bringing models to life through unique web applications that incorporate AI.**
+**My focus lies in the full lifecycle of data science, from analysis to deployment, and I love bringing models to life through web applications that incorporate AI.**

 ---